 It is important to understand the laws in your state before filing a claim, if you believe you were retaliated against by your landlord.
 For example, landlords in Texas who terminate a tenancy; file an eviction notice; increase rent; or decrease services; may be considered in violation of the law if the actions were taken within six months of the tenant doing one of the following:

 In Florida, however, exercising a legal right (other than complaining to the landlord or a government agency about a legitimate concern) is not protected by that state's anti-retaliation law.

+Whether you've complained to your landlord about legitimate concerns and now feel it's coming back to haunt you or you simply want to know how to handle a possible retaliation situation, you have rights as a tenant.
 To learn more about landlord retaliation or to initiate a legal claim, consider meeting with a landlord-tenant lawyer in your area.